 The Pentachords are different.
 They are perfectly and symmetrically composed with a mathematical logic and beauty.
 Once I started looking at them as an Escher painting it all made sense.
 Every Pentachord perfume has exactly five notes.
 Every note is one synthetic molecule that captures its abstract idea.
 These are fragments of a picture.
 Put them together, side by side; what do you see?
 Is it an optical illusion?

 White is pretty.
 White is clean.
 I wouldn't have necessarily expected this level of starkness from the notes. orris and violet can be many things, but they're rarely a conceptish white penthouse in Manhattan with glass walls and a river view.
-The fragrance dries down to a very easy on the nose vanilla with just enough sweetness to keep me happy.
-It's incredibly clean, yet I can wear it happily.
+The fragrance dries down to a very easy on the nose vanilla with just enough sweetness to keep me in business.
+It's incredibly clean and I can wear it with ease.
+I just don't feel like wearing it most of the time.

 Notes: violet blossom, orris root, bourbon vanilla, ambergris, wood.